axlan/gdx_tactics/DEV_JOURNAL.md

  * Add some basic save / load functionality
  * Finish the basic game logic to allow victory/loss

-The first step to making some of this a bit easier is to seperate out the state describing a battle.
+The first step to making some of this a bit easier is to separate out the state describing a battle.
 Right now it is mixed in with the GUI logic of the view.

 I did a refactor to pull out the state, and map data into their own classes.